Exhibits

 Tools of the Trade

-An important aspect of firefighting – and all emergency services – that is often overlooked is communication and dispatch services.
+An important aspect of firefighting – and all emergency services – is communication and dispatch services.
 When you call 911, what happens?
 Who answers your phone call?
 Before there was a central emergency telephone number who did you call to report a fire?
 Explore some of the alarms and communications equipment used in the past to make sure that firefighters were and are sent quickly to the correct address to help with an emergency.

 Firefighting Around the World